ewearpel/k-mer/README.md

 ```

 For **analyzing you own data** be sure to:
-- add your .faa.gz file (acquired by e.g. UniProt) to the folder `data`
+- add your input file (FASTA and gzipped FASTA format, acquired at e.g. UniProt) to the folder `data` (or an input_dir of your choice)
+- change input_dir in the `config.yaml` if necessary
-- add the filename to the samples-section of `config.yaml`
+- add the filename to the samples section of `config.yaml`

 You can add as many files as you like.
 But keep in mind that the chi-square test and Cramer's V only provide reliable results if two input-species are compared.

 ### Results